edward2705/pcemigrate/README.md

 ## How to get  started

-Download the pcemigrate.tar.tgz file from a  [releases page](https://github.com/edward2705/pcemigrate/releases).
+Download the pcemigrate.tar.gz file from a  [releases page](https://github.com/edward2705/pcemigrate/releases).
 Check a [documentation](https://github.com/edward2705/pcemigrate/wiki) for more details

 ## License